Homicide Criminal Defense in Oakland County

 Defending Against a Homicide Charge

-- Proving self-defense – If the homicide resulted from using deadly force to defend yourself or someone else against perceived death, harm, or sexual attack, the charges could be dropped.
+- Proving self-defense – If the homicide resulted from using deadly force to defend yourself or someone else against perceived death, harm, or sexual attack, then the charges could be dropped.

 I may also try to suppress the evidence used against you in court.
 This includes physical evidence that was seized by the police illegally.
 Physical evidence can also be suppressed if it was tampered with or improperly collected.
 In addition, if the police failed to read you your rights or obtained statements from you illegally, anything you said may be suppressed.
-Once either physical evidence or your statements are suppressed, the prosecuting attorney can’t use them as supporting factors in their case against you.
+Once either physical evidence or your statements are suppressed, the prosecuting attorney cannot use them as supporting factors in their case against you.